Create your own program from the broadest range of academic disciplines

 An Interdisciplinary Arts Major at Providence consists of selecting one concentration from the Humanities (English literature, history, or philosophy) and a second concentration from one of the Social Sciences (anthropology, psychology, or sociology).
 Together, the humanities and social sciences form the foundation of classic higher education, because though they employ different methods of analysis, they share in common the study of people.
 Even the option of replacing one of the concentrations with mathematics is studying one way that people solve problems.
 Whatever your choice, you will acquire an advanced ability to think analytically, critically, and creatively.

 *This program fulfills the requirements for entrance into the Faculty of Education at the University of Manitoba, University of Winnipeg and Brandon University.
 Contact email@example.com for more information.

-Choose one concentration from both lists, or, if you want to study math or science, replace one of the concentrations with either of those study areas.
+Choose one concentration from both lists, or replace one of the concentrations with math.

 IMPORTANT NOTE: Please look to the Academic Calendar for full information and course lists.
 If there are discrepancies between the information listed here and in the Academic Calendar, the Academic Calendar is definitive.

 - History of Christianity

 - Language and Culture

 - Adolescent Development

 - Abnormal Psychology

 - Marriage and Family